Sam Kratz: Reception

-For his portrayal of Sam, Grieve received a nomination for Most Popular Newcomer at the first National Television Awards.
-Serena Coneele from Inside Soap stated "At long last, a hunk who isn't squeaky clean is about to burn into Ramsay Street on a motorbike!
+For his portrayal of Sam, Grieve received a nomination for Most Popular Newcomer at the 1st National Television Awards in 1995.
+He was also nominated for the Sexiest Male in Soap accolade at the 1996 Inside Soap Awards.

+The Ages Brett Thomas reported favourably on Grieve's casting as part of the newspaper's "Television This Week" feature.
+He wrote "Hunk alert, hunk alert!
+The casting move guaranteed to give any teen soap a bit of extra zing – the introduction of a new heartthrob – occurs on Neighbours this week when 24-year-old Richard Grieve joins the crew."
+Thomas also compared Sam to Grant Show's Melrose Place character Jake Hanson, adding that fans of that show "may sense a touch of the Jake factor here."
+When he made his debut in the UK, Serena Coneele from Inside Soap stated "At long last, a hunk who isn't squeaky clean is about to burn into Ramsay Street on a motorbike!
 Sam Kratz looks set to get the Erinsborough women running hell for leather to their make-up bags, and with his smouldering looks, it's not difficult to see why."

-A writer for the BBC's Neighbours website said that Sam's most notable moment was "Confessing his love for Annalise."
+A reporter for the Weekly News called the character "kind-hearted" and a "heart-throb".
+They reported that Grieve received "the biggest sack of fan mail" out of all the male actors, and he said that fans often gave him advice on what his character should do, while others told him about their troubles.
 Josephine Monroe commented that Sam was "a handsome biker always on the edge of the law".
 John Millar from the Daily Record thought Sam was "a few shrimps short of the barbie" and added "I have had grave fears about Sam's sanity ever since I spotted a poster for the Elvis film flop Harum Scarum on his wall.
 If he thought that was good, then there's no hope for him."
 The Sun-Herald's Pamela Jane called Sam "sexy", while her colleague Rachel Browne branded him a "motor bike-riding rough diamond".
+When Sam and Annalise began dating, Sue Malins of the Daily Mirror said "the next red-hot Ramsay Street romance is about to start sizzling."
+A writer for the BBC's Neighbours website said that Sam's most notable moment was "Confessing his love for Annalise."
+While Joe Julians of Digital Spy thought Sam was "perhaps best remembered for his relationship with Annalise Hartman, which almost came to an abrupt end when he discovered she and Stonefish Rebecchi were having an affair."